sunithapatel/cloud-workshop/README.md

-# cloud-workshop
+# Women Who Code Frontend & Cloud Workshop Series

-Workshop to learn to deploy web application to Azure
+This is for a workshop hosted by Women Who Code Frontend & Cloud track to walk through deploying a web application to Azure.